Soap, health & hygiene have a huge impact on our world, yet the hotel industry is tossing a million bars of soap every day.

 Confessions of a Frequent Flyer

-Before starting Clean the World in 2009, Seipler was like most business travelers.
+Before starting Clean the World in 2009, Seipler was like most business travellers.

-As the vice president of a global technology company, he traveled constantly, staying no more than a few nights at a time at any given hotel.
+As the vice president of a global technology company, he travelled constantly, staying no more than a few nights at a time at any given hotel.